dbroockman/repeated-online-panel-experiments/README.md

 There are also [specs](baseline recruitment/specs.txt) to give mail firms for cheaper rates.
 We recommend using standard mail with a pre-cancelled stamp affixed, and non-profit mail if applicable.
 If the experiment is taking place in a concentrated area, use [PMOD](http://npf.org/blog/?p=1611) shipping.
 Note that standard and non-profit mail can take 2 weeks to arrive.
 We recommend leaving multiple weeks for mail to arrive.
 PMOD shipping can speed this up somewhat.
 First class mail is significantly more expensive but also much faster.

-In addition, [this image](baseline recruitment/how long to keep survey open.png) provides an example of how surevy response rates grow over time once mail arrives.
+In addition, [this image](baseline recruitment/how long to keep survey open.png) provides an example of how survey response rates grow over time once mail arrives.
 Many people respond right away but over 40% of responses come in over a week after mail arrives.
 This suggests one should leave the survey open for at least two weeks after mail arrives.

 ## Website